ScilifelabDataCentre/dds_cli/docs/index.rst

 .. warning::
    Forgetting passwords in the DDS means that you will lose access to all project data.
 We highly recommend that you use a password management system such as `LastPass <https://www.lastpass.com/>`_ or similar.

    When resetting a password you can, of course, regain access to the projects you lost access to.
-This procedure is explained :ref:`here<web>`.
+You will get information on how when you perform a password reset.

 Your account will be either a *Unit Admin*, *Unit Personnel* or a *Researcher* account.
 These are called the different roles which define the commands and actions you are allowed to perform in the DDS, including some administrative permissions.
 The roles are defined `on this board <https://app.diagrams.net/?page-id=iAQ0dwp1xBzZl6jLjueX&hide-pages=1#G1ophR0vtGByHxPG90mzjAPXgMTCjVcN_Z>`_.